-Personal Injury Claims Involving an Ambulance or Other Emergency Vehicle
+Personal Injury Claims Involving An Ambulance Or Other Emergency Vehicle

-Lake County personal injury attorneysIn order to reach the emergency as soon as possible, police cars, fire trucks, ambulances, and other emergency vehicles may run red lights and drive in ways typically not permitted by law.
+In order to reach the emergency as soon as possible, police cars, fire trucks, ambulances, and other emergency vehicles may run red lights and drive in ways typically not permitted by law.
 Loud sirens and flashing lights alert the surrounding motorists to move over and make way for the emergency vehicle.
 While most motorists see the warning signs and safely move out of the way of approaching emergency vehicles, others are not able to avoid the emergency vehicle and a collision occurs.
 A motorist may also hit something else while attempting to avoid an emergency vehicle.

 Illinois Laws Regarding First Response Vehicles